ThomasAkam/Point_Grey_Bonsai_multi_camera_acquisition/README.md

-# Point Grey - Bonsai multi camera acquisition
+# Point Grey/FLIR - Bonsai multi camera acquisition

 This repository contains a [Bonsai](https://bonsai-rx.org//introduction/) work-flow and Python script which together:

-- Acquire video data and GPIO pin state from multiple Point Grey cameras simultaneously.
+- Acquire video data and GPIO pin state from multiple FLIR / Point Grey cameras simultaneously.
 - H264 compress the video data on the graphics card (GPU) allowing video data from multiple cameras to be compressed in parallel while minimally loading the CPU.
 - Allow the user to specify in a config file which cameras to acquire from and what subject IDs to use for file names from each camera.
 - Save the video data as .mp4 files and the GPIO pin state as as .csv files, with file names given by subject_ID and data/time-stamp when acquisition started.